hotsphink/sfink-tools/doc/VirtualAndPhysicalWindows.md

 - construct a virtual disk pointing to your actual disk
   - get my `viewsetup` utility:
     - hg clone https://hg.sr.ht/~sfink/sfink-tools
-    - get it from sfink-tools/bin/viewsetup
+    - get it from `sfink-tools/bin/viewsetup`
-  - go to an appropriate directory (mine is `~/VirtualBox VMs/`) and then:
+    - or it's a single file, so you could just grab it from https://hg.sr.ht/~sfink/sfink-tools/raw/bin/viewsetup?rev=tip
   - create a disk description that exposes the Windows partitions and masks off the live Linux partition you're running from:
-      - viewsetup -d /dev/nvme0n1 --action create-mapping --auto
+    - `viewsetup --map --auto --name ssd`
-    - create /dev/md0, a virtual block device that cobbles together the above "slices":
+  - create /dev/mapper/ssd_view, a virtual block device that cobbles together the above "slices":
-      - viewsetup -d /dev/nvme0n1 --action create-md
+    - `viewsetup ssd`
   - create a VirtualBox disk descriptor that uses it:
-      - viewsetup -d /dev/nvme0n1 --action create-vmdk
+    - `viewsetup --action create-vmdk ssd`
-    - these will create their files in a subdirectory `views/nvme0n1/`
 - get VirtualBox working with Secure Boot
   - Secure Boot requires signing the vbox kernel modules
     - you could try to follow https://stackoverflow.com/questions/61248315/sign-virtual-box-modules-vboxdrv-vboxnetflt-vboxnetadp-vboxpci-centos-8